VYAntares/VYAntares/README.md

 cases, free what you allocate, and verify instead of assuming.

-Alongside it I built and shipped **[shop.discado.ch](https://shop.discado.ch)**, a wholesale ERP that runs a real business — real orders, real stock, real Swiss QR invoices — rather than sitting on localhost.
+Alongside it I built and shipped **[shop.discado.ch](https://shop.discado.ch)**, a wholesale ERP that runs a business, orders, stock, Swiss QR invoices.

 ---